sola-st/wasm-call-graphs/README.md

 chmod +x setup.sh && ./setup.sh
 docker build -t toughcall .
 ```
-The image itself is TODO GB and takes TODO minutes to build.
+The image itself is about 4 GB on disk and takes between 15 and 30 minutes to build, depending on hardware and network connection.

 ### Running the Image